 - Reducing public injection and therefore public danger

-Most Safe Injection Sites are also linked to positive changes in drug use of clients on-site, with studies linking safe injection sites to an overall decrease in drug use by frequent clients and a higher rate of seeking rehabilitation and recovery.
+Most Safe Injection Sites are also linked to positive changes in drug use of clients on-site, with studies linking safe injection sites and harm reduction to an overall decrease in drug use by frequent clients and a higher rate of seeking rehabilitation and recovery.

 A literature review of over 100 studies of Safe Injection sites determines that SIS’s result in: